-- 1. General college admission requirements.

-- 2. High School units:

-- a.
-Algebra required.

-- b.
-Biology, chemistry, and geometry strongly recommended.

-- 3. Acceptable reports of medical examinations by first day of Practicum MLT 252.

-- 4. Satisfactory completion of required immunizations by first day of MLT 252 Practicum I. - 5.
-Criminal background checks may be required prior to admission to clinical sites. - 6.
-Current CPR certification for the Professional Rescuer or Healthcare Provider by the first day of MLT 252 Practicum I.
+- 1. General college admission requirements. - 2.
+High School units: - a.
+Algebra, Chemistry or Chemistry 092 required. - b.
+Biology and Geometry strongly recommended. - 3.
+Acceptable reports of medical examinations by first day of Practicum MLT 252. - 4.
+Satisfactory completion of required immunizations by first day of MLT 252 Practicum I. - Criminal background checks may be required prior to admission to clinical sites. - Current CPR certification for the Professional Rescuer or Healthcare Provider by the first day of MLT 252 Practicum I.